esPass/espass.github.io/why.md

 ### Usage of the key

 By having a digital authorization for participants of the event some more interesting things get possible.
 Imagine events where you can vote for light, music or other things with your pass - even after entering the event.
 You do not leave the secret on the door - you just show you have the secret and keep it.
+Another idea that emerged in the context of DevCon3 would be to have a chat that can only be accessed by participants of the event.

 ### Leverage old keys